-- □ Contractor's environmental compliance reports to the Environmental Supervision Consultant on monthly basis. - Environmental Supervision Consultant reviews and approves the contractor reports and submits to the PIU at the CDR Roads and Transport Department on monthly basis - □ PIU environmental/social progress reports to the WB, on a quarterly basis. - □ In case of serious and severe accidents, root cause analysis (RCA) should be developed by the Contractor, reviewed by the Engineer and approved by CDR.
+- □ Contractor's environmental compliance reports to the Environmental Supervision Consultant on monthly basis. - Environmental Supervision Consultant reviews and approves the contractor reports and submits to the PIU at the CDR Roads and Transport Department on monthly basis - □ PIU environmental/social progress reports to the WB, on a quarterly basis. - □ Incident reporting needs to be done within 24 hours to inform the bank task team and for further guidance on next steps

-7.1.3 Documentation and Reporting
+7.1.3.
+Documentation and Reporting